Jwenee/react-music/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-before starting the app, you need to clone the [NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi)repository, and set the port to 4000.(for api service)
+before starting the app, you need to clone the [NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi) repository, and set the port to 4000.(for api service)

 ## Available Scripts